BettercareHealth/bettercare/README.md

 	*	Select the correct answers.
 Be *very careful* to get this right.
 It will be almost impossible to spot mistakes later.
 	*	The Quizform app will tick each MCQ as questions for scoring.
 In the unlikely event that you add or change questions in the Jotform form later, you may have to tick these new questions manually.

-To add the test to the book gGet the Jotform form ID from its URL (e.g. 43496817304561) and add to the chapter.
+To add the test to the book get the Jotform form ID from its URL (e.g. 43496817304561) and add to the chapter.
 Use this, changing form ID between the Jotform Liquid (curly braces) tags:

 ```
 Take the chapter test before and after you read this chapter.